-General Information
+Chapter 1 General Information

-1.00 Planning Board Membership
+§ 1.00.
+Planning Board membership; appointment.

-In accordance with the Town of Sturbridge Town Charter, The Planning Board consists of seven (7) members that are appointed for five (5) year terms.
+In accordance with the Town of Sturbridge Town Charter, the Planning Board consists of seven members that are appointed for five\year terms.
 The Town Administrator shall make appointments for the specified term, subject to the confirmation by a majority vote of the Board of Selectmen at a regularly scheduled meeting and administration of the oath of office by the Town Clerk.

-1.01 Voting and Quorum
+§ 1.01.
+Voting and quorum.

-A. Special Permits

-In the Town of Sturbridge, the Planning Board is the Special Permit Granting Authority for certain applications.
+- A. Special permits.
+In the Town of Sturbridge, the Planning Board is the special permit granting authority for certain applications.
 Please refer to the Zoning Bylaw to determine the appropriate SPGA for your particular proposal.
 Action on a special permit shall require a two-thirds vote of the Board.
-(MGL. c40A§9).

-B. Site Plan Approval

-The majority of the entire membership of the Planning Board shall vote in the affirmative for a site plan to be approved.

-C. Zoning Amendments

-The majority of the entire membership of the Planning Board shall concur on a report regarding a proposed adoption or amendment of a zoning by-law or ordinance.
-No zoning ordinance or by-law or amendment thereto shall be adopted or changed except by a two-thirds vote of a Town Meeting.
-No proposed zoning bylaw which has been unfavorably acted upon by Town

-Meeting shall be considered by Town Meeting unless the adoption of the proposed bylaw is recommended in the final report of the Planning Board.
-(MGL c40A§5).
+(MGL7 c.
+40A, § 9). - B. Site plan approval.
+The majority of the entire membership of the Planning Board shall vote in the affirmative for a site plan to be approved. - C. Zoning amendments.
+The majority of the entire membership of the Planning Board shall concur on a report regarding a proposed adoption or amendment of a zoning by law or ordinance. by law.
+No zoning ordinance or by lawbylaw or amendment thereto shall be adopted or changed except by a two-thirds vote of a Town Meeting.
+No proposed zoning bylaw which has been unfavorably acted upon by Town Meeting shall be considered by Town Meeting unless the adoption of the proposed bylaw is recommended in the final report of the Planning Board.
+(MGL c.
+40A2 § 5).) - D. Subdivision approval.
+Subdivision approval requires approval by the majority of the entire membership of the Planning Board.
+(MGL c.
+41 § 81)., § 81U) - E. Regular meeting.

-D. Subdivision Approval

-Subdivision Approval requires approval by the majority of the entire membership of the Planning Board.
-(MGL c41§81).

-E. Regular Meeting

 A quorum for a meeting of the Planning Board shall be a majority of the entire membership or four of seven members.
 No action of the Planning Board shall be valid and binding unless taken or ratified by an affirmative vote of the majority of the members attending the meeting.

-1.02 The Mullin Rule
+§ 1.02.
+Mullin Rule.

-The Town of Sturbridge has adopted the provisions of MGL, Chapter 39, Section 23D. (a) which states "Notwithstanding any general or special law to the contrary, upon municipal acceptance of this section for one or more types of adjudicatory hearings, a member of any municipal board, committee or commission when holding an adjudicatory hearing shall not be disqualified from voting in the matter solely due to that member's absence from no more than a single session of the hearing at which testimony or other evidence is received.
+The Town of Sturbridge has adopted the provisions of MGL c.
+39, § 23D(a), which states "Notwithstanding any general or special law to the contrary, upon municipal acceptance of this section for one or more types of adjudicatory hearings, a member of any municipal board, committee or commission when holding an adjudicatory hearing shall not be disqualified from voting in the matter solely due to that member's absence from no more than a single session of the hearing at which testimony or other evidence is received.
 Before any such vote, the member shall certify in writing that he has examined all evidence received at the missed session, which evidence shall include an audio or video recording of the missed session or a transcript thereof.
 The written certification shall be part of the record of the hearing.
-Nothing in this section shall change, replace, negate or otherwise supersede applicable quorum requirements".
+Nothing in this section shall change, replace, negate or otherwise supersede applicable quorum requirements"..."

-The appropriate form for use by Board members can be found in Chapter 9 of these Rules and Regulations.
+The appropriate form for use by Board members can be found in Chapter 9 of these rules and regulations.

-1.03 The Public Hearing Process
+§ 1.03.
+Public hearing process.